Daughter of Fortune: Plot summary

 In Chile during the 1840s, young Chilean Eliza Sommers is raised and educated by English Anglican siblings Rose, Jeremy, and John Sommers.
-The Victorian-Spinster Rose, strict Jeremy, and sailor John live in the port of Valparaiso after discovering Eliza on their doorstep.
+The Victorian-Spinster Rose, strict Jeremy, and sailor John live in the port of Valparaíso after discovering Eliza on their doorstep.
 Eliza is taught about the art of cooking by the Mapuche Indian, Mama Fresia.
 Over most of Part I, Eliza's origins and upbringing, and her maturity are told.
 Eliza falls in love with Joaquin Andieta, a young Chilean man who is concerned about his mother who is living in poverty.
 The young couple have an affair, ultimately resulting in Eliza getting pregnant.
 Soon, news of gold being discovered in California reaches Chile, and Joaquin goes out to California in search of a fortune.
 Wanting to follow her lover, Eliza goes to California, with the help of Chinese zhong yi (physician), Tao Chi'en, who later becomes her friend, in the bowels of a ship headed by a Dutch Lutheran captain, Vincent Katz.

 In the beginning of Part II, Tao's past is revealed, from his early life in poverty, to his apprenticeship to a master acupuncturist, and his ill-fated marriage to Lin, a young and pretty, but frail girl who dies after a brief marriage.
 Lin's spirit later comes in to help her widowed husband at crucial points for Tao in later parts of the book.
 During the journey to California, Eliza, due to her pregnancy, is frail and sick, and later suffers a miscarriage.
 To leave the ship without suspicion, Tao disguises Eliza as a Chinese boy, a disguise that she maintains in San Francisco where they have landed.
 Eliza earns money by selling some Chilean snacks and Tao becomes a successful zhong yi.
 Tao, after seeing the greed and brothels in San Francisco, loses most of his faith in America.
 Eliza sets on her journey to find Joaquin, using a male cowboy's disguise and the moniker Elias Andieta, and claiming to be Joaquin's brother.
-Meanwhile, in Valparaiso, Rose and Jeremy are shocked to find that Eliza has disappeared.
+Meanwhile, in Valparaíso, Rose and Jeremy are shocked to find that Eliza has disappeared.
 When John comes and asks about her whereabouts, Rose reveals a well-kept, shocking secret to Jeremy, a secret that she and John have concealed from him since Eliza's arrival into their home: John is Eliza's father, having had her with an unnamed Chilean woman.
 Based on intuition, John Sommers sails for San Francisco, commissioned by his wealthy employer Paulina Rodriguez de Santa Cruz as a steam ship captain, with the additional intent of finding his daughter.